 - Bible passages that you have been studying and how it is applicable to your own life

 - confession of struggles and sins–get it off your chest, onto the page, and into the forgiving hands of God!

-- your questions to God–it’s ok to verbalize them but then make sure you’re asking with a heart to understand God better, because that is when He will answer
+- your questions to God–it’s ok to verbalize them, but make sure you’re asking with a heart to understand what God is trying to teach you, because that is when He will answer

 - prayer requests of family, friends, ministries, etc